The Dynamics Relations of Party Institutionalisation and Political Trust

 Braun, V., & Clarke, V. (2019).
 Reflecting on reflexive thematic analysis.
 Qualitative Research in Sport, Exercise and Health, 11(4), 589–597. https://doi.org/10.1080/2159676X.2019.1628806

-Budiatri, A. P. (2022).
+Budiatri, A. P. (2021).
 The Impact of Local Parties on Party System Institutionalisation in Post-Conflict Aceh.
-Journal of Current Southeast Asian Affairs, 41(1), 34–58. https://doi.org/10.1177/18681034211029035
+Journal of Current Southeast Asian Affairs, 41(1), 34-58. https://doi.org/10.1177/18681034211029035

 Carstens, J. (2023).
-Unpacking political trust: a review of conceptualisations, determinants, and consequences.
+Unpacking Political Trust: A Review of Conceptualisations, Determinants, and Consequences.
 French Politics, 21(3), 295–314. https://doi.org/10.1057/s41253-023-00220-5

-Casal Bértoa, F. (2016).
+Casal Bértoa, F. (2017).
 Political parties or party systems?
 Assessing the ‘myth’ of institutionalisation and democracy.
 West European Politics, 40(2), 402–429. https://doi.org/10.1080/01402382.2016.1216921

-Fjelde, H. (2020).
-Political party strength and electoral violence.
-Journal of Peace Research, 57(1), 140–155. https://doi.org/10.1177/0022343319885177
+Fjelde, Hanne.
+(2020).
+Political Party Strength and Electoral Violence.
+Journal of Peace Research, 57(1), 140–55. doi: https://doi.org/10.1177/0022343319885177

-Gauja, A., & Kosiara-Pedersen, K. (2021).
+Gauja, A., Kosiara-Pedersen, K. (2021).
 Decline, adaptation and relevance: political parties and their researchers in the twentieth century.
-European Political Science, 20(1), 123–138. https://doi.org/10.1057/s41304-020-00312-8
+European Political Science 20, 123–138. https://doi.org/10.1057/s41304-020-00312-8

-Gouglas, A., Katz, G., Maddens, B., & Brans, M. (2021).
+Gouglas, A., Katz, G., Maddens, B., & Brans, M. (2020).
 Transformational party events and legislative turnover in West European democracies, 1945–2015.
-Party Politics, 27(6), 1211–1222. https://doi.org/10.1177/1354068820944703
+Party Politics, 27(6), 1211-1222. https://doi.org/10.1177/1354068820944703

 Hall, S., & Liebenberg, L. (2024).
 Qualitative Description as an Introductory Method to Qualitative Research for Master’s-Level Students and Research Trainees.
 International Journal of Qualitative Methods, 23. https://doi.org/10.1177/16094069241242264

-Hermanto, A., & Narindro, L. (2020).
-The effect of trust of a political party as a moderating variable on the leadership towards voters’ loyalty.
+Hermanto, A., & Laser, N. (2020).
+The Effect of Trust of a Political Party as a Moderating Variable on the Leadership towards Voters’ Loyalty.
 Journal of Public Affairs, 20(3). https://doi.org/10.1002/pa.2121

-Hetherington, M. & Rudolph, T. (2015).
-Why Washington Won't Work: Polarization, Political Trust, and the Governing Crisis.
-University of Chicago Press. https://doi.org/10.7208/9780226299358
+Hetherington, M. J. & Rudolph, T. J. (2015).
+Why Washington Won’t Work: Polarization, Political Trust, and the Governing Crisis.
+Chicago Studies in American Politics: University of Chicago Press.

 Hooghe, M., Okolikj, M., & Oser, J. (2025).
 Does party identification still matter for political efficacy?
 A cross-national assessment, 1996–2016.
 Contemporary Politics, 31(2), 173–192. https://doi.org/10.1080/13569775.2024.2329396